Driving Safely In Floods And Flooded Road Conditions

 We all know the Irish weather can be wet, windy and unpredictable with glorious sunshine one moment and crashing thunder the next.

-But sometimes it doesn't just rain; it pours and if you get caught in a storm when you're driving it can cause all sorts of problems.
-The best advice is to avoid routes which are flooded, but sometimes you can be in your car and the heavens just open; causing rivers to burst their banks.
-With this in mind we thought we'd put together some pointers on staying safe, just in case you get caught in a flood.
+But sometimes it doesn't just rain, it pours, and if you get caught in a storm when you're driving it can cause all sorts of problems.
+The best advice is to avoid routes which are flooded, but sometimes you can be in your car and the heavens just open, causing drains to struggle and rivers to burst their banks.
+With this in mind, we thought we'd put together some pointers on staying safe, just in case you get caught in a flood.